Shachtmanism

-Shachtmanism is the form of Marxism associated with Max Shachtman (1904–1972).
+Shachtmanism is the form of Marxism associated with the American Marxist theorist Max Shachtman (1904–1972).
 It has two major components: a bureaucratic collectivist analysis of the Soviet Union and a third camp approach to world politics.
 Shachtmanites believe that the Stalinist rulers of proclaimed socialist countries are a new ruling class distinct from the workers and reject Trotsky's description of Stalinist Russia as a "degenerated workers' state".

 Origin

 Shachtmanism originated as a tendency within the US Socialist Workers Party in 1939, as Shachtman's supporters left that group in 1940 to form the Workers Party.
 The tensions that led to the split extended as far back as 1931.
-However, the theory of “bureaucratic collectivism”, the idea that the USSR was neither a “workers’ state” of any kind nor a form of capitalism, but rather was ruled by a new form of bureaucratic class, did not originate with Shachtman, but seems to have originated within the Trotskyist movement with Yvan Craipeau, a member of the French Section of the Fourth International, and Bruno Rizzi.
+However, the theory of "bureaucratic collectivism", the idea that the USSR was neither a "workers' state" of any kind nor a form of capitalism, but rather was ruled by a new form of bureaucratic class, did not originate with Shachtman, but seems to have originated within the Trotskyist movement with Yvan Craipeau, a member of the French Section of the Fourth International, and Bruno Rizzi.

 Although the Shachtman group's resignation from the SWP was not only over the defence of the Soviet Union, rather than the class nature of the state itself, that was a major point in the internal polemics of the time.